vondele/cdbexplore/Readme.md

 options:
-  -h, --help            show this help message and exit --plyBegin PLYBEGIN   Ply in each line of filename from which positions will be searched by cdbsearch.
+  -h, --help            show this help message and exit --excludeFile EXCLUDEFILE
+                        A file with FENs/EPDs that should not be loaded from filename. (default: None) --plyBegin PLYBEGIN   Ply in each line of filename from which positions will be searched by cdbsearch.
 A value of 0 corresponds to the starting FEN without any moves played.
 Negative values count from the back, as per the Python standard. (default: -1)
   --plyEnd PLYEND       Ply in each line of filename until which positions will be searched by cdbsearch.
 A value of None means including the final move of the line. (default: None)
   --shuffle             Shuffle the positions to be searched randomly. (default: False)